 Ever wonder WHY?
 There is so much violence, why the sadness, the eagerness to grow up fast, the need for gossip, why the news expounds the horror stories and brainwashes!
 Those listening to it slip into the despair of belief that there is no hope.
 But there is HOPE!

 It’s wasteful when we judge and get stuck slipping down the slide.
 Remaining angry is never helpful, and not focusing on the good or the joy that hope is ours is futile.
-Be angry, but be angry with the right thing.
-Not the broken people are clawing their way back up the slide, but the action of sin pushes all down the slippery slide away from a Christ-centered relationship.
+Anger is a natural emotion, but is your anger directed at the actual cause, or is it displaced?
+Broken people are clawing their way back up the slide, but a negative reaction pushes one down the slippery slide away from a Christ-centered relationship.

 I do not say this to harm the ego of anyone or dredge up a past that has pain.
 Pain has its place and purpose in our story.
 However, it is not the final chapter.
 We can write a new chapter as long as there is breath in our lungs.
 We know the truth and yet react in fear, and that is not of God.